 Ps: Not sure if you know this, but vets can’t just prescribe meds on a hunch.
 They have to document a diagnosis based on examination and/or tests and mention alternative treatments that have been tried.

-- This reply was modified 7 months ago by anon101.
+- This reply was modified 4 years, 11 months ago by anonymous.

 I mean, if your only solution is to ignore me then by all means go right ahead.
 I won’t be offended.